Jiang Shuo: Later works

 However, Jiang became famous with her iconic "Red Guard" series begun in 2003.
-These anonymous, open mouthed warriors who wear the Red Guard uniform, are cast in the ancient lost wax technique.
+These anonymous, open-mouthed warriors who wear the Red Guard uniform, are cast in the ancient lost wax technique.
 They carry either a red flag or The Little Red Book, and reflect both her personal experience as a young Red Guard during the Cultural Revolution, and her observations from abroad of China's emergence into a capitalistic machine.

 In 1993, after her family gained Austrian citizenship, Jiang returned to China and witnessed first-hand the changes that were occurring, and the ironic situation that was taking place; the Red Guards who previously persecuted the "bourgeois" elements of society had now become the successful businessmen or capitalists driving China's burgeoning economy.

 As Jiang's work progressed her Red Guard figures, for example, Cloud Rider - Terracotta Red (2008), and Run 2 (2006), began posing alongside material items that replaced The Little Red Book.
-They now sang karaoke, drank Coca-Cola, ate McDonald's, rode atop flashy automobiles – all reflective of the lifestyles of rich businessmen pursuing a life filled with commercial luxury.
+They now sang karaoke, drank Coca-Cola, ate McDonald's, and rode atop flashy automobiles – all reflective of the lifestyles of rich businessmen pursuing a life filled with commercial luxury.